Asian American Connections Center

 Links classes are held Tuesdays and Thursdays, 9 a.m. to 2:45 p.m., on the Bedford campus, with new classes starting each fall and spring.
 The program pays for the seven to 10 credits, course books and college services, including the CPT.
 For more information, call 781-280-3654.

-Related topics: MCC has other resources and services available for adult learners: The Adult Learning Center (see College in the Community ); Credit for Prior Learning (see Transfer Information ); and MILES (Middlesex Institute for Lifelong Education for Seniors) (see Corporate and Community Education and Training ).
+Related topics: MCC has other resources and services available for adult learners: The Adult Learning Center (see College in the Community ); and Credit for Prior Learning (see Transfer Information ).